-The General Provisions in Division A of the Departments of Labor, Health and Human Services, Education, and Related Agencies Appropriations Act, 2020 and Further Consolidated Appropriations Act, 2020, (P.L.
-116-94) apply to this program.
-Please see Section 5.1.iv of HRSA's SF-424 R&R Two-Tier Application Guide for additional information.
-Note that these or other restrictions may apply in FY 2021, as required by law.
+The General Provisions in Division H of the Consolidated Appropriations Act, 2021 (P.L.
+116-260) apply to this program.
+Consolidated Appropriations Act, 2021 (P.L.
+116-260) Please see Section 5.1.iv of HRSA's SF-424 R&R Two-Tier Application Guide for additional information.
+Note that these or other restrictions will apply in following fiscal years, as required by law.